 The module later became a shared pattern adopted by Payments to surface negative-equity cases, validating the hierarchy and proving the design decision scaled across new operational moments without adding noise to the core journey.

-What surprised me most was how long this problem had existed in research without being prioritised.
-The breakthrough was a vision storyboard that focused on the why and the what, not the how.
+The hardest part was finding the product truth across a landscape of operational nuance and legacy behaviours: I had to consistently advocate for building the future we wanted rather than mirroring the present.
+What surprised me most was how long this problem had existed without being prioritised.
+The breakthrough was a vision storyboard focused on the why and the what, not the how.
 It taught me that strategic storytelling is as critical as design craft.